 The Virginia Department of Criminal Justice Services requires a minimum of 480 hours of academy training and 100 hours of field training instruction to be certified as a law enforcement officer.
 Fairfax County law enforcement recruits who attend the Fairfax County Criminal Justice Academy receive 950 hours of academy training and 480 hours of field training instruction, which exceeds the minimum training mandates established by the Virginia Department of Criminal Justice Services.
 In addition, to maintain their law enforcement certification, our officers must complete a minimum of 40 hours of in-service retraining every two years.

-The Police Department is currently nationally accredited by the Commission on Accreditation for Law Enforcement Agencies and locally accredited by the Virginia Law Enforcement Professional Standards Commission.
+The Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies and state accredited by the Virginia Law Enforcement Professional Standards Commission.

 To view the Police Department’s press release on accreditation, please click here.